 Selena Gomez's Curly Lob Is The Perfect Look For Turtleneck Season

 It's officially sweater weather, and with cuddly knits and long turtlenecks, lobs are reigning supreme.
-To give you some major hair inspiration on what to do with your own tresses this fall, you have to look no further than Selena Gomez.
-Selena Gomez debuted a curly ombre lob, and it was the perfect compliment to her black turtleneck sweater.
+To give you some major hair inspiration on what to do with your own tresses this fall, you have to look no further than Selena Gomez's curly ombre lob.
+The new haircut was the perfect compliment to her black turtleneck sweater.

 To give you an idea how this subtle update isn't all that subtle, here is a look of Gomez's previous style.
 While she had slight caramel highlights to give her dark hair some dimension, this new golden ombre really lightened up her hair by many levels.